whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 ###### Duplicate a file descriptor

 Once again, we encounter ourselves with our buddy Dup2.
 This syscall will make our communication with the compromised device interactive by duplicating the file descriptors
 STDIN (0), STDOUT (1), and STDERR (2) into our connection.
-Furthermore, as this requires for dup2 to be iterated 3 times, a loop that is executed in such circumstances will be implemented that performs such task as long as the zero flag (ZF) is not set.
+Furthermore, as this requires that dup2 is iterated 3 times, a loop that is executed in such on three occasions will be implemented that performs such task as long as the zero flag (ZF) is not set.

 ###### Syscall value:
 ```term